 If you’ve reached the point where you’re not taking on any more debt – or have at least slowed your spending to the point where you’re actively paying debt off – then it’s time to strategize tips for eliminating debt for good.

 It’s not that simple

 You’re probably thinking, “My credit card charges 14% and my home equity line of credit charges 6%, so I should just attack the Visa first.”
 And while that’s generally true, there’s more to consider.

 A HELOC is essentially a mortgage, secured by the value of your house.
 That means you need to at least make the minimum payments on it just to make sure you get to keep that house.
 It’s hard to stay on top of the rest of your capital stack if you have no fixed address.
 So even though secured debt tends to have lower interest rates than unsecured debt, you need to make sure you keep up payments on the secured debt before you dig out from under the rest.

 Another form of secured debt you might have incurred is an auto loan.
 The good news is that you’re not locked into it for 30 years like a first mortgage.
-If you want to unload debt, you can usually return the car before it’s fully paid off because the dealership is eager to get it on its used-car lot; you can call them, but odds are they’ll call you first.
+If you want to tips for eliminating debt, you can usually return the car before it’s fully paid off because the dealership is eager to get it on its used-car lot; you can call them, but odds are they’ll call you first.

 If you still need wheels, consider buying a pre-owned vehicle.
 If it’s only two or three years old and hasn’t been involved in an accident, there’s probably nothing in the least wrong with it.
 Leasing is another option, and Carlease.com has got a great primer on the topic.
 Of course, if your car is already close to being paid off, why not wait for the title to come in the mail, then frame it and hang it on your wall?
 There’s no law that says you have to trade in your ride every four or five years.
 Consider driving it payment-free until you actually start having mechanical problems with it.